borntofrappe/fullstack-d3/README.md

 ## Common Charts

-The chapter highlights a few types of data visualizations.
+The chapter introduces a few types of data visualizations with the goal of providing a baseilne, a foundation for more complex projects.
+With the folder I try to replicate the visuals on my own.

 ### Candlestick

 A candlestick chart highlights stock prices through the open, close, high and low metric.
-It works similarly to  a box plot, but conveys different information.

 A few highlights in terms of the D3 library: